wh-alice/mig_visualstudio/vs/designers/how-to--export-a-texture-for-use-with-direct2d-or-javascipt-apps.md

 ---
-title: "How to: Export a Texture for Use with Direct2D or Javascipt Apps | Microsoft Docs" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Export a Texture for Use with Direct2D or Javascipt Apps" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"